Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 The ``RootFactory`` class that contains the ACL is a :term:`root factory`.
-We need to associate it to our :app:`Pyramid` application, so the ACL is provided to each view as the :term:`context` of each request, as the ``context`` attribute.
+We need to associate it to our :app:`Pyramid` application, so the ACL is provided to each view in the :term:`context` of the request, as the ``context`` attribute.

 Open ``tutorial/tutorial/__init__.py`` and add a ``root_factory``